-You may already know my transformation story where I lost 70 pounds and have now kept it off for seven years, but today I’d like to share the story that comes even before that; how I cured my PCOS and healed my body, allowing me to have my two miracle babies.
+You may already know my transformation story where I lost 70 pounds and have now kept it off for seven years, but today I’d like to share the story that comes even before that; how I found PCOS symptom relief and healed my body, allowing me to have my two miracle babies.

 I have always wanted to be a mom.